ForgetTheCat/Hydrocraft-QOL-overhaul/README.md

 HOW to Install:

-Just unpack zip into Hydrocraft (Continued) folder accepting all replacements.
+Just unpack zip into Hydrocraft (Continued by robot ex140) folder accepting all replacements.

 CHANGELOG: